-Parametric vs. Non-parametric
+Parametric vs. Non-Parametric

-- Parametric Tests require: - One variable (usually the DV) is at the interval or ratio level of measurement - DV is normally distributed in the population; independent samples should have equal or near equal variances - Cases selected independently (random selection or random assignment) - Robustness how many and which assumptions above can be violated without affecting the result (delineated in advanced texts).
+Parametric Tests require:

+- One variable (usually the DV) is at the interval or ratio level of measurement - DV is normally distributed in the population; independent samples should have equal or near equal variances - Cases selected independently (random selection or random assignment) - Robustness how many and which assumptions above can be violated without affecting the result (delineated in advanced texts).

-Parametric vs. Non-parametric
+Parametric vs. Non-Parametric

-- Nonparametric Tests require nominal or ordinal level data - Samples complied form different populations and we want to compare the distribution of a single variable within each of them - Variables are nominal or can only be rank ordered - Very small samples: 6 or 7 are available - Statistical power is low, increases with sample size (as with parametric tests)
+Nonparametric Tests involve nominal or ordinal level data when:

+- Samples complied form different populations and we want to compare the distribution of a single variable within each of them - Variables are nominal or can only be rank ordered - Very small samples: e.g. only 6 or 7 are available - Statistical power is low, increases with sample size (as with parametric tests)